sap-tutorials/Tutorials/tutorials/hcpps-hana-create-user/hcpps-hana-create-user.md

 ---
-title: SAP HCP predictive services, Setup a HANA user account for the HCP predictive services
+title: SAP Cloud Platform predictive services, Setup a HANA user account for the SAP Cloud Platform predictive services
-description: Configure a user account with the relevant roles and privileges to use the SAP HCP predictive services
+description: Configure a user account with the relevant roles and privileges to use the SAP Cloud Platform predictive services
-tags: [ tutorial>beginner, products>sap-hana, products>sap-hana-cloud-platform ]
+tags: [ tutorial>beginner, products>sap-hana, products>sap-cloud-platform ]
 ---

 ## Prerequisites